benjgrad/COMP/README.md

 ### Running the image

 Now that the image is built, we can run it.
-Some notable flags are '-d' as detached, and '-p 1234:1234' for port mapping (eg. in web applications).
+Some notable flags are `-d` as detached, and `-p 1234:1234` for port mapping (eg. in web applications).

 ```bash
 docker run --name Cmg.Tools -d comp